Homogenization of high-contrast composites under differential constraints: Setting and main results

 The last section is focused on the study of admissible differential operators.
 Differently from the other parts of the paper, the analysis of Section \ref{sec:adm} encompasses all linear, $k$-th order, homogeneous differential operators with constant coefficients and constant rank.
 It will be useful to consider those operators $\A$ for which there exists a second operator $\B$ with the property that $u=\B w$ for some Sobolev function $w$ whenever $\A u = 0$; in this case we say that $\B$ is a potential for $\A$.
 Our second main result proves that, for $\A$ to admit a potential on a certain open set $\Omega$, it is sufficient that $\A$-free maps on $\Omega$ can be extended to $\A$-free maps on the whole space in such a way that a control on the $L^p$ norm is ensured.
 We dub a set $\Omega$ with this property an $\A$-extension domain, see Definition \ref{stm:ext-dom}.
 As Remark \ref{stm:simplconn} shows, an $\A$-extension domain has to comply with some topological requirements; in particular, it cannot have holes, in general.

 \begin{theorem}[Existence of potentials for $\A$-free maps] Let $\A$ be a linear, $k$-th order, homogeneous differential operator with constant coefficients and constant rank.
-If $\Omega\subset \Rd$ is a bounded, connected, open set with Lipschitz boundary which is also an $\A$-extension domain, then there exists $\ell\in \N$, and a differential operator $\B$ of order $\ell$ satisfying the following: for all $\A$-free maps $u\in L^p(\Omega;\RN)$ there is a function $w\in W^{\ell,p}(\Omega;\RM)$ such that $u=\B w$ almost everywhere in $\Omega$. \end{theorem}
+If $\Omega\subset \Rd$ is a bounded, connected, open set with Lipschitz boundary which is also an $\A$-extension domain, then there exists $\ell\in \N$, and a differential operator $\B$ of order $\ell$ satisfying the following: for all $\A$-free maps $u\in L^p(\Omega;\RN)$ there is a function $w\in W^{\ell,p}(\Omega;\RM)$ such that $u=\B w$ almost everywhere in $\Omega$. \end{theorem} An immediate consequence of this result is that Assumption \ref{stm:null-av} holds whenever the unit cube $Q$ is an $\A$-extension domain (cf. Corollary \ref{cor:u0}).

 Our third and last main result shows that for operators admitting a potential satisfying a suitable Korn-type inequality it is possible to define an extension operator preserving $\A$-free maps.
-Denoting by $\sfPi_\B$ a projection operator on the kernel of $\mathscr{B}$, we have the following.

 \begin{theorem} Let $\A$ be a linear, $k$-th order, homogeneous differential operator with constant coefficients and constant rank.
-Let $\B$ be a linear, $\ell$-th order, homogeneous differential operator with constant coefficients such that
+Let also $\B$ be a linear, $\ell$-th order, homogeneous differential operator with constant coefficients such that